-Section 3.C (e.g. replacing architectural features that have no historical basis with ones that do);

-- 3. The installation of missing historical materials and features, supported by documentation; - 4.
-Repointing and other masonry repairs; - Construction or replacement of patios or decks where the majority of the patio or deck cannot be seen from the public realm; - Exterior placement of meters, vents, cable or telephone boxes, wiring, antennas, satellite dishes, and components of HVAC systems, whenso long as the placement is\not on the primary facade; - 7.
-The installation of security devices, such as control panels, touch key plates, mirrors, cameras, and peepholes, so long as the placement is not on the primary facade; - 8-7.
-Addition, removal or replacement of cloth, canvas or acrylic awnings that otherwise comply with the relevant review standards; - 9-8.
-Removal of deteriorated accessory buildings which are not original to the site or otherwise historically significant; - 10.9.
-Installation of a temporary structure designed to promote safe access for individuals with disabilities, so long as the temporary structure can be removed and does not impact the essential form of the property; - 11.10.
-General maintenance and repair of structures (except for scraping and repainting, caulking and weather-stripping, and the replacement of window glass where the style or type of window is not changed shall be completely exempt); - 12.11.
-The installation of fences or low walls of wood, stone, brick or similar (unless proposed in the Frontage Zone of the lot); - 13.12.
+- b.Applicability.
+Tier 1Minor Projects include various projects in which the visual character of the property is not substantially changed, including, but not limited to, the following: - The removal of materials and features that are not in compliance with Section 3.C below (e.g. because they have no historical basis or create a false sense of historical development); - The replacement of materials and features not in compliance with Section 3.C below with materials and features that are in keeping with Section 3.C (e.g. replacing architectural features that have no historical basis with ones that do); - The installation of missing historical materials and features, supported by documentation; - 4.
+Repointing and other masonry repairs; - Construction or replacement of patios or decks where the majority of the patio or deck cannot be seen from the public realm; - 6.
+Exterior placement of meters, vents, cable or telephone boxes, wiring, antennas, satellite dishes, and components of HVAC systems, when the placement is on the primary facade; - Addition, removal or replacement of cloth, canvas or acrylic awnings that otherwise comply with the relevant review standards; - Removal of deteriorated accessory buildings which are not original to the site or otherwise historically significant; - Installation of a temporary structure designed to promote safe access for individuals with disabilities, so long as the temporary structure can be removed and does not impact the essential form of the property; - General maintenance and repair of structures (except for scraping and repainting, caulking and weather stripping, and the replacement of window glass where the style or type of window is not changed shall be completely exempt); - The installation of fences or low walls of wood, stone, brick or similar (unless proposed in the Frontage Zone of the lot); - 12.
 The replacement of exterior light fixtures and the installation of new light fixtures, including fixtures to illuminate signage. - c.
 Process.
 Where staff determines that such an application meets the relevant review standards, the Certificate of Appropriateness shall be issued by staff within ten (10) business days, without presentation to the Historic Preservation Review Board for approval.
 If the Planning Department has not acted within ten (10) business days, the applicant may seek approval from the Review Board, rather than staff.
-Inaction by the Planning Department does not constitute approval or disapproval of the application. - d.Applicants proposing Minor Projects may elect for their application to be reviewed by the Review Board according to the procedures and standards required for a Certificate of Appropriateness, as may be applicable. - e.
+Inaction by the Planning Department does not constitute approval or disapproval of the application. - d.Applicants proposing Tier 1Minor Projects may elect for their application to be reviewed by the Review Board rather than the Planning Department according to the procedures and standards required for a Certificate of Appropriateness, as may be applicable. - e.
 If the applicant is not satisfied with the determination of the Planning Department, the applicant shall be permitted to have the entire application reviewed by the Review Board.
-Staff can, for any reason, forward any Minor Project to the Review Board for review.
-The Planning Department shall provide the Review Board with written notice of any action taken on applications as an informational item at the next meeting.
+Staff can, for any reason, forward any Minor